Table of Contents

 You should be aware there is an exception to the ruling in this case, which is found in Arizona Revised Statute Section 25-409 if a step-parent or other person has been treated by the child as a parent.

 If you have questions about how stepparents cannot obtain child custody in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.